Post-grunge: "Butt rock"

-In the 2010s, the derogatory term "butt rock", which had previously been used to refer to glam metal and hard rock acts from the 1980s such as Mötley Crüe, Def Leppard, and Poison, gained traction when applied in relation to many post-grunge artists.
+In the 2010s, the derogatory term "butt rock", which was previously applied to 1980s glam metal and hard rock bands such as Mötley Crüe, Def Leppard, and Poison, gained traction when applied to many second-wave post-grunge artists.
 Notably, the term would be used to refer to the likes of Nickelback, Creed, Puddle of Mudd, Shinedown, Flyleaf and Hinder.
 Graham Hartmann of Metal Injection stated that the term "usually refers to the second wave of post-grunge music, where bands like Bush and Candlebox ultimately turned into Nickelback and Seether."
+This second-wave the term came to describe embraced elements of nu metal.
+Angelica Leicht of Houston Press said: "Butt-rock is that musical stank on your shoe that you can’t get off.
+It’s one part aggro noise, one part self-indulgent and whiny singer, and somehow a whole lot of douche."

-The origins of the term are debated, with some attributing it to the alleged the radio slogan "Nothing but rock".
+The origins of the term are debated, with some attributing it to the alleged radio slogan "Nothing but rock".
 The term "butt rock" is usually used by individuals critical of what they perceive to be derivative musicianship, overly clichéd or angsty lyrics, and over-reliance on raspy vocals (often described as imitations of Pearl Jam's Eddie Vedder).
-Butt rock has also been referred to as a subgenre in itself, or a microgenre.
 Eva Zhu of CBC said butt rock is "a style of music that manages to be as popular as it is hated."
 According to Erica Banas of WMMR, some consider butt rock to be rock music that is "watered down both musically and lyrically" in order to maximize radio airplay and mainstream success.
 She added: "Perhaps, Butt Rock is truly in the ear of the beholder.
 It might just be a derogatory term rock fans use on bands they don't like."
+Butt rock has also been referred to as a subgenre in itself, or a microgenre.
+A related term for second-wave post-grunge is "divorced dad rock".